OlivierLeBozec/detect/README.md

 Feel free to copy and impoved

 Detection using PIR detector and a Pi cam.
-Photo are stored in my Dropbox
+Photo are stored in your Dropbox